 Other Hanover High School Students

-A childhood friend of Sam Ecklund's, she gets co-producer credit on American Vandal because she knows a lot of the seniors, and because she has a car.
+A childhood friend of Sam Ecklund's, she gets credit as a co-producer on American Vandal because she knows a lot of the seniors, and is credited as 'Transpo Captain' because she has a car.

 - Childhood Friend Romance: With Sam, at the end.